 QuickBooks also offers a variety of plans for different needs.
-Its Self-Employed plan is the most basic of the plans, allowing you to track income and expenses, capture and organize receipts, track business miles, and estimate quarterly taxes.
 The Simple Start plan lets you maximize tax deductions, invoice and accept payments, send estimates, and manage 1099 contractors.
 All plans now have a bookkeeping automation feature as well.

 The QuickBooks Essentials plan also lets you track time, manage bills, and add up to three users.
 And the Plus plan provides the additional ability to run comprehensive reports, send estimates, track project profitability, and track inventory, for up to five users.

-The Advanced plan allows you to pay bills, get business analytics and insights, customize access by role for up to 25 users, and automate workflows.
+The Advanced plan allows you to pay bills, get business analytics and insights, customize access by role for up to 25 users, get financial planning help, and automate workflows.